Uncertainty still clouds future of EU biodiesel

 POLICY PARALYSIS

-The second policy option, which is favoured by environmental campaigners, is to penalise individual bio fuels based on their crop-specific ILUC emissions, which would almost certainly exclude all biodiesel from the targets, putting them out of reach.
+The second policy option, which is favored by environmental campaigners, is to penalize individual biofuels based on their crop-specific ILUC emissions, which would almost certainly exclude all biodiesel from the targets, putting them out of reach.

 "It is unlikely that the targets in the renewable energy directive and the fuel quality directive would be met by member states if this more far-reaching option were implemented," the document said.